 Chateau Blanc Macarons

 Who said macarons from Woolies couldn’t taste alright?
-Cheap and tasting alright for those with a macaron craving whose on a budget.
-Check out more info about them here.
+Cheap and tasting alright for those with a macaron craving whose on a budget, check out more info about them here.
 Now that we have Maccas macarons I would go for those and avoid the Chateau Blanc macarons.

 Dolce & Co